coracle-social/welshman/README.md

 Some general-purpose utilities used in paravel.

 - `Deferred` is just a promise with `resolve` and `reject` methods.
+- `Emitter` extends EventEmitter to support `emitter.on('*', ...)`.
+- `Fluent` is a wrapper around arrays with chained methods that modify and copy the underlying array.
+- `Kinds` contains kind constants and related utility functions.
+- `LRUCache` is an implementation of an LRU cache.
 - `Queue` is an implementation of an asynchronous queue.
-- `LRUCache` is an implementation of an LRU cache.
-- `Emitter` extends EventEmitter to support `emitter.on('*', ...)`.

-## /nostr

-Some nostr-specific utilities.
+- `Relays` contains utilities related to relays.
 - `Router` is a utility for selecting relay urls based on user preferences and protocol hints.
+- `Tags` and `Tag` extend `Fluent` to provide a convenient way to access and modify tags.
+- `Tools` is a collection of general-purpose utility functions.

 ## /connect

 Utilities having to do with connection management and nostr messages.

-- `Socket` is a wrapper around isomorphic-ws that handles json parsing/serialization.
+- `ConnectionMeta` tracks stats for a given `Connection`.
 - `Connection` is a wrapper for `Socket` with send and receive queues, and a `ConnectionMeta` instance.
-- `ConnectionMeta` tracks stats for a given `Connection`.
 - `Executor` implements common nostr flows on `target`
 - `Pool` is a thin wrapper around `Map` for use with `Relay`s.
+- `Socket` is a wrapper around isomorphic-ws that handles json parsing/serialization.
 - `Subscription` is a higher-level utility for making requests against multiple nostr relays.

 ## /connect/target

 Executor targets extend `Emitter`, and have a `send` method, a `cleanup` method, and a `connections` getter.
 They are intended to be passed to an `Executor` for use.

+- `Multi` allows you to compose multiple targets together.
+- `Plex` takes an array of urls and a `Connection` and sends and receives wrapped nostr messages over that connection.
 - `Relay` takes a `Connection` and provides listeners for different verbs.
 - `Relays` takes an array of `Connection`s and provides listeners for different verbs, merging all events into a single stream.
-- `Plex` takes an array of urls and a `Connection` and sends and receives wrapped nostr messages over that connection.
-- `Multi` allows you to compose multiple targets together.

 # Example